Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 See also

-On this page you will find general information about the secondary use of social and health data, as well as information about your rights as a data subject Read more Rights to your data
+On this page you will find general information about the secondary use of social and health data, as well as information about your rights as a data subject Read more Your data rights

 Our privacy policy